ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### ii.
 By Income Groups

-Here I want to gain insights into the percentage of population vaccinated by income grouping the successive years during the pandemic.
+Here I want to gain insights into the percentage of the population vaccinated by income grouping the successive years during the pandemic.

-The following sql query was deveoped and executed;
+The following SQL query was developed and executed;

 ```sql
 SELECT